 Angela Cotney is the guidance counselor for students whose last names begin with C, D, and G-M. She joined the Gulf faculty at the start of the 2004-2005 school year.
 She has an M. Ed. degree and an Ed.
 S. degree from the University of Florida.
 She previously was the guidance counselor at Hawthorne High School in Alachua County.
 She attended Gaither High School in Tampa.
 Her father is Mark Cotney, who played for the Tampa Bay Buccaneers from 1976 to 1984 and subsequently coached for two years.

 Elizabeth Diaz joined the Gulf faculty at the start of the 2011-12 school year, teaching Nutrition & Wellness and Child Development.
-She was born in New York and came to Florida in 1989.
-She is a graduate of Springstead H. S. and she majored in Family and Consumer Science at FSU.
+Since then, she has taught CTE, AVID, Graduation Enhancement, and is now serving as our Career Resource Specialist.
+While teaching CTE, Ms. Diaz started our Early Childhood Academy in 2018.
+She was born in New York and came to Florida in 1989 and is a graduate of Springstead High School in Hernando County.
+She majored in Family and Consumer Science and graduated from FSU.